microsoft/vscode-docs/docs/java/java-refactoring.md

 ### Organize imports

-You can use this source action to clean up your imports.
+You can use this Source Action to clean up your imports.
 It can also deal with ambiguous imports, in that case, a dropdown list will be presented for you to pick the right one.
 The code line with the unresolved type is also presented to you to help you decide.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-refactoring/resolve-ambiguous-imports.mp4" type="video/mp4">